Nuitka/Nuitka-website/posts/tommy-gsoc-summary.rst

   * This automation script is meant to be run regularly to inform developers of Nuitka regressions.

+- `Issue #477 Unable to compile modules listed under unworthy_namespaces <https://github.com/Nuitka/Nuitka/issues/477>`__

+  * Raised due to package ``pycparser`` failing in the automated test suite

+  * This issue will be addressed in the future

 - `Issue #479 bdist_nuitka fails for packages containing py_modules only <https://github.com/Nuitka/Nuitka/issues/479>`__

   * While I worked on `#440 <https://github.com/Nuitka/Nuitka/pull/440>`__, I found a bug with ``bdist_nuitka`` failing